 There can be few things more frustrating in football than coming out second best against one particular rival time and time again.

-The two meet again on Saturday as Jose Mourinho faces up to his former employers and here we take a look at some of the more one-sided rivalries of recent times, with the help of Opta data.
+Here we take a look at some of the more one-sided rivalries of recent times, with the help of Opta data.

 UNITED SUFFER CHELSEA BLUES

 The all-time record may heavily favour Manchester United, who have won 74 and lost 53 of the 181 meetings in all competitions, but since 2012 Chelsea have had the bragging rights.